Is Strategy Dead?

 If strategic planning is actually dead, then an organization would presumably require:

-- the ability to change on the fly
+• An ability to change on the fly.

 The organization would certainly need a staffing plan that allowed them to hire the best and brightest.

-The key benefit of Option Two is the alignment of the organization to common goals.
-This option assumes that strategic planning is still relevant and important, but recognizes that market shifts can require course changes.
+So, a key benefit of this option is the alignment of the organization to common goals.
+This assumes that strategic planning is still relevant and important, but recognizes that market shifts can require course changes.
 It is not a new concept – all good strategic plans are regularly reviewed and updated as required.

 In some ways, both views are more similar than different.
 Both require: